 Joshua Eisenman’s (马佳士) research focuses on Chinese politics and foreign relations with the United States and the developing world—Africa in particular.

-Eisenman’s book Red China’s Green Revolution: Technological Innovation, Institutional Change, and Economic Development Under the Commune (Columbia University Press, forthcoming 2018) applies economic and political theories to explain the political economy of rural China under during the Mao era.
-Working with Eric Heginbotham, has he also co-edited "China Steps Out: Beijing’s Major Power Engagement with the Developing World (Routledge, forthcoming 2018) and China and the Developing World: Beijing's Strategy for the 21st Century (M.E.
-Sharpe).
-Eisenman's second book, China and Africa: A Century of Engagement (University of Pennsylvania Press, 2012), co-authored with David H. Shinn, was named one of the top three books about Africa in 2012 by Foreign Affairs.
+Dr. Eisenman’s forthcoming book, "Red China’s Green Revolution: Technological Innovation, Institutional Change, and Economic Development Under the Commune" (Columbia University Press, 2018), applies economic and political theories to explain the political economy of rural China during the Mao era.
+Working with Eric Heginbotham, has he also co-edited "China Steps Out: Beijing’s Major Power Engagement with the Developing World" (Routledge, 2018), which analyses China’s strategies in various regions of the developing world and evaluates their effectiveness.
+Dr. Eisenman's second book, "China and Africa: A Century of Engagement" (University of Pennsylvania Press, 2012), co-authored with David H. Shinn, was named one of the top three books about Africa by Foreign Affairs.
 He is also co-editor of "China and the Developing World: Beijing's Strategy for the 21st Century" (M.E.
 Sharpe, 2007).